-Texas Sheet Cake is a moist, chocolate-y cake with a fudge-y, decadent frosting.
+Texas Sheet Cake is a moist, rich cake with a fudgy, decadent frosting.
 It is easy to make and it can feed a crowd the size of Texas!

 This Texas Sheet Cake is one of our favorites, but there are so many other delicious cake recipes.
 Looking for something other than cake?
 Try some of our favorite chocolate recipes, or browse through all of our dessert recipes for inspiration!